Training structure

 Pollution and bioremediation of ecosystems

-12 creditsEU CHOICES
+12 creditsEU CHOICE

-4 creditsChoice of 1 out of 18
+4 creditsChoice of: 6 of 18

 Urban ecology

-2 creditsSustainable use of animal resources hunting
+2 creditsSustainable use of animal resources Hunting

 2 creditsTOIC/TOEFL preparation